Contrasting Largo Resources (LGO) and Its Competitors

-Largo Resources (NYSE: LGO) is one of 35 publicly-traded companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it weigh in compared to its peers?
-We will compare Largo Resources to related companies based on the strength of its risk, valuation, dividends, earnings, profitability, analyst recommendations and institutional ownership.
+Largo Resources (NYSE: LGO) is one of 35 public companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it weigh in compared to its competitors?
+We will compare Largo Resources to related companies based on the strength of its dividends, earnings, valuation, profitability, risk, analyst recommendations and institutional ownership.

-This is a breakdown of current ratings and recommmendations for Largo Resources and its peers, as provided by MarketBeat.
+This is a summary of current ratings and target prices for Largo Resources and its competitors, as provided by MarketBeat.com.

 |Sell Ratings